-Degree Program Hours: 120 Lower Division Preparation
+Degree Program Hours: 120

+Lower Division Preparation

-Students admitted to the university are admitted directly to their chosen major.
-Students are expected to make good progress based on critical indicators, such as GPA in specific courses or credits earned.
-In cases where students are not making good progress, a change of major may be required.
-Advisors work to redirect students to more appropriate majors when critical indicators are not met.
+Students are admitted directly to their chosen major at the University.
+Students are expected to make good progress based on critical indicators that include course completion and GPA requirements.
+In cases where students are not making successful progress, a change of major may be required.
+Academic advisors work with students to identify an appropriate major where a student will be successful in completing an undergraduate degree.